QuePast/bruhwalker/README.md

-League of Legends scripts for bruhwalker
+League of Legends scripts and exploits for bruhwalker internal platform

 Discord: Rajovan#2838